chucknotchunk/MechEng-Mars-Rover-Control-System/README.md

 To control the rover, use the serial monitor in the Arduino IDE.
 The rover accepts several commands, each of which controls different aspects of its movement:

+### Motion Control

 - **Moving Straight:** To move the rover straight, enter the command in the format `move [distance]`.
 Replace `[distance]` with the desired distance value.
 The rover will move straight for the specified distance.
 Distance can be positive for forward movement or negative for backward movement.

 - **Turning:** To turn the rover, use the command `turn [angle] [radius]`.
 Replace `[angle]` with the desired turning angle (in degrees) and `[radius]` with the turning radius.
-Positive angles will turn the rover to the right, and negative angles will turn it to the left.
+Positive angles will turn the rover to the left, and negative angles will turn it to the right.
 Note that the radius should be a positive number.

 - **Stopping:** To immediately stop the rover, enter the command `stop`.
 This command halts all rover movements and operations.

 - **Resuming Movement:** After stopping, to resume rover operations, enter the command `resume`.
 This command allows the rover to accept and execute new movement commands.

+### Panel Deployment

+- **Deploying the Panel:** To deploy the panel, enter the command `deploy panel`.
+This command will activate the panel deployment mechanism.

+- **Retracting the Panel:** To retract the panel, enter the command `retract panel`.
+This command will retract the panel if it is currently deployed.

+### Sample Collection

+- **Starting Drilling:** To start the drilling process, enter the command `start drill`.
+This command will activate the drill if the rover is stationary and the panel is retracted.

+- **Stopping Drilling:** To stop the drilling process, enter the command `stop drill`.
+This command will halt the drill operation.

-Example Commands:
+### Example Commands:

+#### Motion Control
 - Move forward 10 meters: `move 10`
 - Move backward 5 meters: `move -5`
 - Turn right 45 degrees with a radius of 2 meters: `turn 45 2`